MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/tasks/er-document-management-files-4.md

 ---
 # required metadata

-title: ER Use Document Management files in format outputs (Part 4 - Run format)
+title: Run formats to use Document Management files in ER output
-description: The following steps explain how a user assigned to the system administrator or electronic reporting developer role can configure an Electronic reporting (ER) format to use Document Management files (attachments) in ER output.
+description: The following steps explain how a user assigned to the system administrator or electronic reporting developer role can configure an Electronic reporting format to use Document Management files in ER output.
 author: NickSelin
 manager: AnnBe
 ms.date: 8/29/2018